 - Centre for Space, Atmospheric and Oceanic Science

 - Theoretical and Computational Physics research group

-You will choose a final year project in one of these areas and you will be working closely with an active researcher in the field.
+You'll choose a final year project in one of these areas and will be working closely with an active researcher in the field.

-We are one of the ten universities most often targeted by Britain’s top graduate employers in 2016 to 2017.
+We were one of the ten universities most often targeted by Britain’s top graduate employers in 2016 to 2017.